 As I walked around the convention center this year, it seemed like every time I turned around, I saw someone I knew!
 I’ve met some amazing RDs over the past year but I don’t think I every really stopped to think about just how many of them are now a part of both my personal and professional life.
 It was wonderful to chat and catch up with people I’ve gotten to know both online and in person.
 There are so many dietitians out there doing such incredible things that it’s almost impossible not to walk away from this conference feeling excited and inspired!

-Because of my blog, I was able to apply for a media pass this year!
+Because of my blog, I was able to apply for a media pass this year and attend for free!
 Approval for a press pass covers the cost of your registration, which is awesome.
 It also gets you into the press room where there are all kinds of great books and press kits for you to take home.
 Added bonus- there’s never a line at the coffee pot.
 This is a big deal as I’m not sure I ever saw less than 25 people in line at the convention center coffee place the entire weekend!

 So, let’s recap, shall we?